GDavij/open-ecommerce/docs/core-api/modules/user-access/user-access-use-cases.md

 #### Objective

 This use case has the objective to create a administrator if none exists or if other administrator is the one making the request.

 #### Payload

+TODO: Request and Response

+---

+### Update Administrator

+#### Objective

+This use case has the objective to receive a administrator token and info about the data to update, it must update the administrator with the new Data and return the resource with the path to list administrators

+#### Payload

+TODO: Request and Response

+---

+### Delete Administrator

+#### Objective

+This use case has the objective to receive a administrator Token and if valid it must delete the administrator from the database

+#### Payload